 It’s grueling to make a movie like this already.
 Still, pre-production had been so difficult that to actually get on set felt like a relief.
 Before that, it felt like everything would fall apart.
 It felt like such a privilege even to make the movie that it gave me extra energy to make the film.

 Los Angeles is an inherently scary place; it’s everywhere; it’s a centerless sprawl.
 Was the intention always to have the city as a character in a horror story?

 Yes, it’s based on my experience of moving to LA in my early twenties.
 I didn’t know anybody, and you just feel like you’re drowning in humanity – as you said, there’s no center to it.
 It’s forty miles from the ocean, and it’s very easy to feel lost there, especially in these apartment complexes that feel very anonymous.
 Nobody knows anybody, you might wave to one another, but you don’t know anybody.
 That feeling was very powerful when I first got there; that was the seed of the idea.

 It’s a small set in a big place.
 I read that you found the courtyard for real, but everything else was built.

-Yeah, the courtyard is a real apartment complex, populated complex, too, so we were constantly holding for the people to go in and out of their apartments.
+Yeah, the courtyard is a real apartment complex.
+Very populated, too, so we were constantly holding for the people to go in and out of their apartments.
 A few of them wanted to be in the film, so they show up as extras in the apartment.
-But for the apartments, they’re sets, and it’s actually one set that’s re-dressed for the four different apartments.
+But the apartments are sets, and it’s actually one set that’s re-dressed for the four different apartments.
 I’ve had many people who’ve watched the film who haven’t noticed this.

 It helps that the actors are interesting to watch, especially the leader of the cult —

 That’s Taylor Nichols; he’s fantastic.

 He has a kind of Roy Schneider kind of air about him: a very calming and soothing presence.